Last Updated on August 29, 2021 by Vasco Lourenço

 4. Sell your own products

-Another great way of monetizing your blog is by selling your own digital or physical products.
+Another great way of monetizing your personal blog is by selling your own digital or physical products.
 And if you want to make the most out of it, stick to the digital products, as they can be sold an infinite number of times, generating passive income.
 You can earn while you sleep!

 The first digital product that comes to mind is an ebook.